mattbrescia/medication-crud/README.md

 1. The application must be created using a frontend framework (non specific framework required);

 1. The application must not persist the records in a database;

+## Expected result

+## How to create it

+1. Do a fork of the project;

+1. Implement the application on your fork;

+1. Create a pull-request with the final project

+# Português